TexasInstruments-Sandbox/msp-cmsis-driver/README.md

 ### CMSIS-Driver Static Configuration Procedures

-The MSP-CMSIS-DRIVER modules (at this time, the USART module) do not require any configuration in the SysConfig visual configuration tool.
-The following static properties of each driver instance must be configured in a file named *Driver_Config_MSP.h*"* and subsequently included in the build include path.
+The MSP-CMSIS-DRIVER modules do not require any configuration in the SysConfig visual configuration tool.
+The static properties of each driver instance must be configured in a file named *Driver_Config_MSP.h*"* and subsequently included in the build include path.

 #### Driver_USART Static Configuration